zhixiangxue/rill-ai/README.md

 [![Downloads](https://img.shields.io/pypi/dm/rillpy)](https://pypi.org/project/rillpy/)
 [![GitHub Stars](https://img.shields.io/github/stars/zhixiangxue/rill-ai?style=social)](https://github.com/zhixiangxue/rill-ai)

-**A zero-dependency flow orchestration kernel for building AI workflows your way.**
+**A zero-dependency flow orchestration library for building AI workflows your way.**

-**A minimal orchestration layer that lets you use any LLM client, any tools, any storage to build your AI agent applications.**
+**Minimal orchestration that lets you use any LLM client, any tools, any storage to build your AI agent applications.**

-Inspired by CrewAI and LangGraph, designed to be lighter and simpler.
+Lighter and simpler than CrewAI and LangGraph.

 </div>